 Shelter Medicine at OHS

-The Oregon Humane Society trains veterinarians in the field of shelter medicine through internship and resident programs.
+Oregon Humane Society offers unique opportunities for veterinarians seeking to expand their knowledge and skill set in the field of shelter medicine through internship and residency programs

 Victry Mueller, DVM